Argentine Tango Blog 2010

 The goal of tango is a super-sensitive, super-improvisational dance.

 When you see a set of beautiful poses, fast tricks, and sexy looks, they look false when choreographed.
 They are taken and copied.
 They are images of nature.
 Still life.
-They are alife and true when they are the result of the absolute impro-dance which is always different.
+They are alive and true when they are the result of the absolute impro-dance which is always different.

-A goal of tango learning should be obtaining a quality of being very sensitive to music, partner, circumstances, and freely sweem in the ocean of creative possibilities.
+A goal of tango learning should be obtaining a quality of being very sensitive to music, partner, circumstances, and freely swim in the ocean of creative possibilities.
 Pose and technique are only tools, preliminary tools to start the real thing and provide freedom of interpretation.

 It goes another way.
 Only those who practice sensitive and improvisational dance know what the pose and technique should be.